-1. that, as basic to the scriptural meaning and use of the verb it calls for an initial break, a point of cleavage, with some former and preceding condition, course of action, or relationship.

-1. all definitions of the verb as a process of "leaning away" while still maintaining the former and preceding condition, course of action, or relationship.
+- 1. that, as basic to the scriptural meaning and use of the verb it calls for an initial break, a point of cleavage, with some former and preceding condition, course of action, or relationship. - 1. all definitions of the verb as a process of "leaning away" while still maintaining the former and preceding confdition, course of action, or relationship.

-Theyer defines Excess as meaning "to turn aside, deviate."
-With "200" and the genitive of persons it means "to turn away from, keep aloof from, one's society; to shun one."
-For our purposes no meaning may be given the word that conflicts with its use by the holy writers in Scripture.
+Thayer defines ekklino as meaning "to turn aside, deviate."
+With "apo" with the genitive of persons it means "to turn away from, keep altof from, one's society; to shund one."
+For our purposes no meaning may given the word that conflicts with its use by the holy writers in Scripture.
 Above all, there dare be added to the meaning of the word no human opinion or judgment based upon theological prejudice or an evaluation of certain existing conditions.
 The word is used three times by the holy writers (Rom.
-3,12; Rom.
-16,17; and I Peter 3,11).
-A study of these passages will confirm the point affirmed in the thesis above, that an initial break is basic to the meaning of the verb, and the point rejected in the antithesis, that the verb means a "leaning away" while still maintaining the former contact.
-Before proceding to the passages one can add that the prefix "EK" alone implies such a meaning, which is strengthened in the chief passage under consideration by the separating preposition, "ATO".
+3, 12; Rom.
+16, 17; and I Peter 3, 11).
+A study of these passages will confirm the point affirmed above, that an initial break is basic to the meaning of the verb, and the point rejected, that the verb means a "leaning away" while still maintaining the former contact.
+Before proceeding to the passages one can add that the prefex "ek" alone implies such a meaning, which is strengthened in the chief passage under consideration by the separating preposition. "apo."

-St. Paul uses Excirc in Romans 3,12.
+St. Paul uses ekklimo in Romans 3, 12.
 Beginning in chapter one Paul shows that both the Gentile and the Jewish world are hopeless victims of sin.
-He sums up his elaborate development in 3,9 when he writes, "we have before proved both Jews and Gentiles, that they are all under sin."
-That is a broad and all-inclusive judgment.
+He sums up his elaborate development in 3, 9 when he writes, "we have before proved both Jews and Gentiles, that they are all under sin."
+That is a broad and all inclusive judgment.
 For support Paul goes to the Old Testament, to the familiar Psalm 14.
-In verse 12 he quotes verse 3 of the Psalm, "They are all gone out of the way, they are together become unprofitable; there is none that doeth good, no, not one."
+In verse 12 he quotes verse 3 of the Psalm, "They are all gone out of the way, they are together become unprofitable: there is none that doeth good, no, not one."
 The former and preceding condition that is presupposed here is the state of innocency when God created man in His own image.
-The going aside, expressed by efectives, is the break away from the original state of righteousness and purity, which is apparent in the lives of all men.
-That break was complete, so complete that all mankind is now under the curse of original sin which accounts for all actual sin.
+The going aside, exexercise of the break away from the orginal state of righteousness and purity, That break was complete, so complete that all mankind is now under the curse of original sin which accounts for all actual sin.
 The thought of a "leaning away" while still maintaining any part of the former and preceding condition makes one guilty of endorsing Pelagianism.
 The use of the verb here demands a clean cut, a severance, a cleavage, a break with the former condition.

-St. Peter also uses the verb, EKKKIVA, in his first epistle, chapter 3, verse 11.
+St. Peter also uses the verb, ekklino, in his first enistle, chanter 3, verse 11.
 In this section Peter is exhorting Christians to sanctification.
-In so doing he quotes from Psalm 34,15, "Let him eschew evil, anddo good; let him seek peace, and ensue it."
+In so doing he quotes from Psalm 24, 15, "Let him eschew evil, and do good; exklinital let him seek peace, and ensue it."
+Here the imperative form, ekklinato, is translated, "Let him eschew."
 Here the former course of action is "doing evil."
 The verb demands a break with this course of action.
 The positive command to do good presupposes a previous break with evil.
-The thought of a "leaning away" from evil while still maintaining contact with the evil and at the same time doing good is impossible.
-The EKKAIVA demands as basic for its meaning an initial break, a point of cleavage, with something former and preceding.
+The with thought of a "leaning away" from evil while still maintaining contact, and at the same time doing good is impossible.
+The ekklino demands as basic for its meaning an initial break, a point of cleavage, with something former and preceding.